 The first step is to figure out how much money you’ll need.
 If this is you trying to figure this out, you’re not alone.

 However, there are some assumptions you can make to get at least a vague idea.

-First, figure out how much you’re spending to live your life each year.
-To do this, take your current after-tax income and subtract what you’re saving.
+To figure out what your number would look like first calculate how much you’re spending to live your life each year (this is your current after-tax income minus what you’re putting into savings)s.
 Whatever figure you’re left with, times it by 25.

-If your yearly expenditure was $50,000, for example, you’d need about $1.25m to get you through those 25 retirement years.
+If your yearly expenditure as a couple was $100,000, for example, you’d need about $2.5m to get you through those 25 retirement years.